Semantic Information Recovery in Wireless Networks: Example of Semantic Information Recovery

 \subsubsection{\sinfoni\ vs. Analog ``Semantic" Autoencoder}

 To distinguish both influences, we also implemented the approach of \eqref{eq:jscc} according to Shannon by analog AEs.
-The analog AE has been introduced by O’Shea and Hoydis in \cite{oshea_introduction_2017}.
-From the point of view of semantic communication, it resembles the semantic communication approach from \cite{farsad_deep_2018, bourtsoulatze_deep_2019, xie_deep_2021} without differentiating between semantic and channel coding and the mutual information constraint $\mi{\xvec;\yvec}$ like in \cite{xie_deep_2021}.
-We trained the AE with mean square error criterion for reliable transmission of any element in the feature vector $\featvec_{\indi}$ for $\Ne=10000$ iterations with $10$ steps per epoch and a batch size of $\Nb=1000$, with the Adam optimizer to replace Tx/Rx modules.
-The Tx module per element consists of two ReLU and one linear layer with subsequent normalization of width $\ntxel=16$; the Rx module of two ReLU layers and a final linear layer providing the estimate of one element in $\featvec_{\indi}$.
-All intermediate, i.e., ReLU, layers at Tx/Rx module have width $2\cdot\ntxel$.
-With the length of the feature vector $\relvec$, we have in total $\ntx=\Nfeat\cdot\ntxel$ and thus $\speceff=\Nfeat/\ntx=1/16$.
-We provide results (\sinfoniclassanae\ in Fig. \ref{fig:sem_mnist_classic}): Roughly $15$ dB shift is due to analog encoding.
+The analog AE has been introduced by O'Shea and Hoydis in \cite{oshea_introduction_2017}.
+From the viewpoint of semantic communication, it resembles the semantic approach from \cite{farsad_deep_2018, bourtsoulatze_deep_2019, xie_deep_2021, beck_swarm_2023} without differentiating between semantic and channel coding and the mutual information constraint $\mi{\xvec;\yvec}$ like in \cite{xie_deep_2021}.
+We trained the AE matching the Tx and Rx module in Tab.~\ref{tab2:com_sem} with mean square error criterion for reliable transmission of the feature vector $\featvec$ with \sinfoni\ training settings.
+The Rx module consists of one ReLU layer of width $\nrx=\ntx$ providing the estimate of $\featvec$.
+We provide results (\sinfoniclassanae) in Fig.~\ref{fig:sem_mnist_classic}: Indeed, most of the shift is due to analog encoding.
 By this means, we further avoid the typical thresholding behavior of a classic digital system seen at $14$ dB.

 In conclusion, this surprisingly clear result justifies an analog ``semantic" communications design and shows its huge potential to provide bandwidth savings.
-However, introducing the semantic \rv\ $\relvec$ by \sinfoni, we can further shift the curve by $5$ dB compared to the analog ``semantic" AE.
+However, introducing the semantic \rv\ $\relvec$ by \sinfoni, we can further shift the curve by $2$ dB and avoid a slightly higher error floor compared to the analog ``semantic" AE.
+With expect a larger performance gap with more challenging image datasets such as CIFAR10.
+More importantly, the main benefit of \sinfoni\ lies in lower training complexity: We avoid separate and possibly iterative semantic and communication training procedures.